 Appropriate attire at CCA means coming in the school-approved uniform.
 CCA reserves the right to determine whether a student is in compliance with the intent of the school dress code.
 If a dress-related issue (see guidelines below) is deemed distracting to the learning environment, the student will be asked to make specific adjustments.
+CCA polo shirts are for daily school use.
+They must be neat at all times.
+All students are required to wear a CCA polo shirt with appropriate bottoms.
 Those who repeatedly violate the school dress code will be handled according to the disciplinary section in this handbook.
-The full uniform may be purchased exclusively at Galapago Xpress in the Albrook Mall.
+The full uniform may be purchased exclusively at Galapago Xpress El Dorado.